KSP-RO/DeadlyReentry/DeadlyReentry/Readme_DREC.txt

 DRE menu icon created by lajoswinkler
 ==========
 Changelog:
+v8.1.0
+* Changed to using Game Difficulty Settings for tunable Deadly Reentry parameters.
+* Use correct FlightLogger interfaces for over-G and over-Temp explosions; also fix an issue where the flight results dialog was not triggered when DRE destroyed the root part.
+* Fixed a longstanding bug where fluxes were getting squared when applied to parts as they melted.
+* Cleaned up some ModuleManager patches so PartLoader doesn't logspam from finding extra values.
+* Fixed a rare crash bug when a part took severe damage and exploded.

 v8.0.0
 * Recompile and version bump for KSP 1.10+
 * Changes to the operational-temp mechanic.
 Now it is much more generous for very low-temperature parts and very high-temperature parts.
 Solves issues where low-temp wings burn up too easily (or spaceplane performance changes drastically between DRE and non-DRE installs).